Minamoto no Yoritomo: Later years and death

 As he rose to a position of power, Yoritomo began to defy and undermine the authority of Emperor Go-Shirakawa by appointing his own jitō (district stewards) and shugo (constables), thus eroding the central government's local administrative power.

-In the summer of 1189, Yoritomo invaded and subjugated the northern provinces of Mutsu and Dewa.
+In the summer of 1189, Yoritomo invaded and subjugated the northern provinces of Mutsu and Dewa, razing the northern Fujiwara capital of Hiraizumi.
+The city rivaled Kyoto in population, size and splendor and was located near Japan's only significant gold mines.
 In December 1190 Yoritomo took up residence in his Rokuhara mansion at the capital, the former headquarters of the Taira clan.
 When his old rival, Emperor Go-Shirakawa died in the spring of 1192, there was no longer anyone standing in the way of his ultimate ambition.
 Thus, Yoritomo gave himself the title of Sei-i Tai Shōgun (Barbarian-quelling Generalissimo) which formally placed all the feudal lords and both the jitō and shugo under his direct control.
 Thus creating a new feudal state organized around Kamakura while Kyoto was relegated to the role of "national ceremony and ritual".

 Yoritomo gathered his gokenin in May 1193 and arranged a grand hunting event, Fuji no Makigari.
 On May 16, Yoritomo's 12-year-old son Yoriie shot a deer for the first time.
 Hunting was stopped and a festival was held in the evening.
 Yoritomo rejoiced in his son's achievement and sent a messenger to his wife Masako, but Masako sent the messenger back, saying that a military commander's son being able to shoot a deer is nothing to celebrate.

 The Revenge of the Soga Brothers took place on May 28 of the same year at the Fuji no Makigari hunting event.
 The brothers Soga Sukenari and Soga Tokimune murdered the killer of their father, Kudō Suketsune.
 The brothers managed to kill 10 other participants until Nitta Tadatsune killed Sukenari.
 Then, Tokimune raided Yoritomo's mansion attempting to attack Yoritomo, but was finally taken down by Gosho no Gorōmaru, thus saving Yoritomo from a possible assassination attempt and ending the massacre.
 After this, Yoritomo took Tokimune in for questioning and had him executed later.

 Yoritomo was ordained as a Buddhist monk in 1199 and left his home.
 He received the Buddhist name Bukōshōgendaizenmon (武皇嘯厚大禅門).
 He died two days later at the age of 51.